Naval Security Team: Operational history

 The NST first deployed in 2017, supporting the crew of during their port visit to Busan, South Korea.
 While in Busan, the NST provided on-water security for Winnipeg with two Defender-class patrol boats and shore-based sentries working alongside Republic of Korea Navy personnel.

 In 2018, the NST provided enhanced force protection for in Suva, Fiji, in Copenhagen, Denmark, and in Piraeus, Greece.

-Since then, in June 2019 the first group of NST personnel received new qualification badges and the unit provided support to RCN port visits to the United Arab Emirates and Italy.
+In June 2019 the first group of NST personnel received new qualification badges and the unit provided support to RCN port visits to the United Arab Emirates and Italy.

+From January 2024, the NST is under the command of the Advanced Naval Capabilities Unit (ANCU).

 Equipment

 The NST operates 5 Defender-class boat equipped with two C6 machine gun.
 These boats are used for harbour security patrols.

 NST members are armed with a SIG Sauer P225 pistol and a Colt Canada C8 carbine.